Dating tips for shy people

 You don’t have to be outgoing to go out on dates.
 However, for many shy singles meeting someone new can feel like a big challenge.
-We asked relationship coach and writer Laura Yates to share some of her top tips for dating as a shy person.
+We asked Laura Yates to share some of her top tips for dating as a shy person

-If you’ve been out of the dating scene for a while, getting back out there can be a daunting prospect!
-And even more so if like me, you’re naturally shy.
-However, there’s certainly no need to feel pressure to pretend to be someone you’re not or think you need to change your personality to enjoy dating again.
-Here are a few of my tips that you might want to try if you’re heading to a date and feeling the pressure!
+If you’ve been out of the dating scene for a while, getting back out there can feel daunting.
+It’s even more so if you’re naturally shy.
+But being shy doesn’t mean you can’t enjoy dating.
+You should never feel pressure to pretend to be someone you’re not or try to change your personality.
+Here are a few top tips for dating as a shy person:

 Be aware of perceptions